iambrj/notes/clean-code.md

 - The designer makes it look ridiculously simple like all exceptional designs.
 - Making it easier to read actually makes it easier to write.
 - Leave the campground cleaner than you found it.

+# Meaningful names

+## Intention-revealing names

+- Implicity: the degree to which the context is explicit in the code.
+- Avoid disinformation (e.g. `accounts` instead of `accountsList`).
+- Inconsistent spellings is disinformation.
+- Beware of names that wary in small ways.

+## Make meaningful distinctions

+- Number series naming (`a1`, `a2`, ...) isn't disinformative, but
+    noninformative.
+- Random renaming to satisfy compiler (e.g. scope conflicts) is ***not*** a meaningful distinction.
+- Distinguish names in such a way that the reader knows what the differences offer.
+## Use pronounceable names

+- Programming is a social activity.

+## Use searchable names

+- The length of a name should correspond to the size of its scope.

+## Avoid encodings

+## Avoid mental mapping

+- Programmers are smart people and like to show off their smarts by demonstrating their mental juggling abilities.

+## Class names are nouns

+## Method names are verbs

+## Don't be cute

+- Choose clarity over entertainment value.
+- Say what you mean, mean what you say.

+## Pick one word per concept

+- Have a consistent lexicon (e.g. use `getXXX` across all classes, instead of `getXXX` for one, `retrieveXXX` for another etc).

+## Don't pun

+- Using same term for two different ideas is a pun.
+- Author not academic, you should make yourself clear it's not the scholar's job to dig the meaning out of the paper.

+## Use solution domain names

+## Use problem domain names

+- Separating solution and problem domain concepts is part of the job of a good programmer and designer.

+## Add meaningful context

+- Most names are not meaningful in and of themselves.

+## Don't add gratuitous context